ilmanzo/dnsmasq_blocklist_optimizer/README.md

 # dnsmasq blocklist optimizer

-a small program to optimize DNS blocking list
+a small program to optimize DNS blocking list, by removing duplicates and writing to a format suitable in a dnsmasq.conf